 4: Big Bang versus Baby Steps

-Even with the best of intentions, personal change is tough.
+Even in a normal work environment, personal change is tough.
 It’s hard work and takes time and considerable energy.
 New approaches don’t usually work perfectly first time around and when they don’t it can be all too easy to become dispirited and return to our normal, habitual ways of working.

 So we need to keep action plans both relevant and realistic.

 For instance; I worked recently with someone who was working every evening and most weekends and they felt really stressed at the impact it was having on their work, their health and their relationships.
 This pattern had developed over many years so any big change felt far too risky for him to make.
-The first step he finally decided on was that just ONE evening a week he would leave the office by 6 o’clock and not take work home with him and that he would not keep his phone by the side of his bed at night!
+The first step he finally decided on was that just ONE evening a week he would stop working by 6 o’clock and that he would not keep his phone by the side of his bed at night!
 Small baby steps – but working in the right direction.
 Even these felt quite risky and uncomfortable –they were a stretch but a stretch that he felt able to do and be successful.
 After a few weeks he had built the confidence to take the next step towards his overall goal.

 Coaching questions that could help…